 Mowing of roadsides and grasslands

 The municipality mows flowering roadsides and grasslands in the summer for even more color and life.
-We mow to keep the vegetation in places from becoming overgrown, especially exotic weeds such as Japanese knotweed.
+We mow to keep the vegetation in places from becoming too wild.
+Sometimes the sheep help.
+We control exotic weeds such as Japanese knotweed.
 Mowing in different ways at the right times creates areas with many different flowers and plants.
 These give the city color, but also attract butterflies and bees.
 And all those insects, in turn, are good for birds and bats.

 Mowing moments